cscart/docs/en/cscart_addons/addons/affiliate/index.rst

     To learn more how to create and manage promotions, please refer to the `CS-Cart Docs <http://docs.cs-cart.com/4.3.x/user_guide/manage_products/promotions/index.html>`_.

-    Watch this video to learn more about using coupons with the Affiliate and Referral add-on.
+    Watch this video to learn more about using coupons with the Affiliate PRO add-on.

     .. raw:: html